 The rubber plant can tolerate the shade, but prefers a brightly spot where possible.
 It will really go almost anywhere, just avoid over-watering if situated in a very shady spot and keep your eyes peeled for the leaves getting too soft – if they do, move it to a spot with a little more light.

-Choosing your plant according to light needs
+Choosing your houseplant according to its light needs

 To make it easy we have grouped our plants based on their need for natural light, so you can choose your plant according to where they will live.